rishi-kulkarni/hierarch/README.md

 ## A Hierarchical Resampling Package for Python

-Version 0.3
+Version 0.4

 hierarch is a package for hierarchical resampling (bootstrapping, permutation) of datasets in Python.
 Because for loops are ultimately intrinsic to cluster-aware resampling, hierarch uses Numba to accelerate many of its key functions.

-hierarch has several functions to assist in performing resampling-based (and therefore distribution-free) hypothesis tests on hierarchical data.
-Additionally, hierarch can be used to construct power analyses for hierarchical experimental designs.
+hierarch has several functions to assist in performing resampling-based (and therefore distribution-free) hypothesis tests, confidence interval calculations, and power analyses on hierarchical data.

 ## Table of Contents